mzelinka/aprp/README.md

 Input
 ----------
-The code makes use of the following data:
+The code makes use of the following data (all provided):

 | Frequency | Name | Description | Unit | File Format |
 |:----------|:-----------------------------|:-------------|:------|:------------|